 Annual Constitution Day Lecture

-In its third year, the Constitution Day Lecture has welcomed deep conversation and productive debate about the crafting of the U.S. Constitution, its writers, and its objectives.
+In its sixth year, ASU's Constitution Day Lecture has welcomed deep conversation and productive debate about the crafting of the U.S. Constitution, its writers, and its objectives.
 Watch all of our previous Constitution Day lectures below.

 Previous Constitution Day Lectures

 At the Constitutional Convention, the delegates struggled to create a presidency with sufficient authority to lead the nation, but without creating an elective monarch.
-Judge Michael McConnell of the Stanford Law School outlined the little-known story of how the framers went about that task, and its implications for today during our third Constitution Day Lecture on Sept.
+Judge Michael McConnell of the Stanford Law School outlined the little-known story of how the framers went about that task, and its implications for today.
+Third Constitution Day Lecture on Sept.
 17, 2019.

 The ASU School of Civic and Economic Thought and Leadership welcomed Richard Brookhiser in our second annual Constitution Day Address, "Lincoln's Fathers," in which he discussed the many ways in which Abraham Lincoln's predecessors and paternal figures influenced his personal and public life on Sept.
 17, 2018.